Public education and citizenship

 Put another way, tax dollars collected and spending per student do not match the community’s perceived reality of expected outcomes, state test scores, and other subjective and dubious evaluation criteria.
 We are in a spiraling trap without a way out; costs continue to rise and community ambivalence toward the schools increases.
 The perception has become “the schools are bad,” “we won’t send our children to Heights schools,” “we won’t move to Cleveland Heights,” “we are moving,” “we won’t vote for a tax levy.”
 Students still attend Heights schools; advance, graduate, go to college, enter the workforce—and too many don’t achieve their potential.

-U.S. Department of Education and U.S Census data reports that more than 90 percent of all K–12 students attend public schools, and 5 percent of all public schools are charter schools supported with public education funds.
-In 2017 only 44 percent of children ages of 5–19 living in Cleveland Heights and University Heights attended a public school.
+U.S. Department of Education and U.S. Census data report that more than 90 percent of all K–12 students attend public schools, and 5 percent of all public schools are charter schools supported with public education funds.
+In 2017, only 44 percent of children ages 5–19 living in Cleveland Heights and University Heights attended a public school.
 We must ask ourselves, “Why the hugely significant disparity between national public school participation and CH-UH public school participation, and how can we increase the number who attend our schools?”

 Change and improvement are possible.
 It starts with setting meaningful, achievable goals: Reach a 75 percent school participation rate in 10 years; increase the graduation rate; aim to have all students participate in extracurricular activities; establish yearly mentoring engagements; and more.
 To meet these goals the school district must lead—developing and implementing supplemental community-based programs; partnering with community groups and individuals, as program managers, tutors, mentors, or advisors working with students, individually or in groups.
 A modest number of such programs exist; we need more.